MateuszMazurkiewicz/CodeTrain/README.md

 # CodeTrain
-My solutions for some programming tasks from here and there on my way to improve my python and algorithmic skills
+Solutions for some programming tasks from here and there on my way to improve python and algorithmic skills.